 Many of these rumors concern the interior of its meeting hall, which is said to contain, among other artifacts, the skulls of Martin Van Buren, Geronimo, and Pancho Villa.
 Appropriately known as the Tomb, the original part of the building was completed in 1856, on the left side of this scene.
 It featured a windowless, sandstone exterior that resembled an ancient Egyptian tomb, and was evidently designed by architect Alexander Jackson Davis, although other sources have credited New Haven architect Henry Austin with the design.
 The Tomb was subsequently expanded over the years, starting with an addition to the rear in 1883.
 Then, in 1903, it was doubled in size with a new wing on the right side that matched the design of the original section.
 The old front entrance became two narrow windows, and a new entrance was built in the middle of the two wings, as seen in the first photo.

 Today, the Tomb is still standing, and still serves as the meeting hall for the Skull and Bones.
 Not much has changed since the first photo was taken more than a century ago, although the surroundings have.
 Immediately to the right is Weir Hall of the Jonathan Edwards College, one of the residential colleges at Yale.
 Not much of the building is visible except for the crenelated towers, which had once adorned Alumni Hall.
-Constructed in the early 1850s, and similarly designed by Alexander Jackson Davis, this Gothic-style building stood near the northwest corner of the old campus until 1911, when it was demolished to build the present-day Wright Hall.
+Completed in 1853, and likewise designed by Alexander Jackson Davis, this Gothic-style building stood near the northwest corner of the old campus until 1911, when it was demolished to build the present-day Wright Hall.
 However, the towers were preserved, and were incorporated into the new building.
 Otherwise, the only noticeable change to this scene has been the construction of the adjacent Yale Art Gallery.
 This building, which is visible on the far left, was completed in 1928, and includes a bridge over High Street, located immediately to the south of the Tomb.